jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 And it also works if we make a request from the browser to the http://localhost:3000/

 ![Screen Shot 2022-11-06 at 3 05 41 p m](https://user-images.githubusercontent.com/36525675/200195137-178a4dcb-eafd-466d-ad66-fb2b358595f3.png)

+It looks like we are done, now our server can receive Slack requests and handle them and also be able to receive requests from outside.

+This is all for this post, now you can make the changes you need or add the features you need, this is just a very simple example to show how we can make a simple Bolt Integration, maybe is not the best option to have both servers in a single Node server, but this is a possible solution if you have this problem